 The Mayor and the Sheriff had turned up to start the races and give out medals and it was odd for me to see them wandering around on the hill outside my dad’s back garden surrounded by dancers, people in fancy dress, a grown-man (at least I think it was a man) dressed as a canary and a collection of runners and cyclists.

-To finish off the Galley Hill Dash was the ‘Everyone up the Hill race’.
+To finish off the Galley Hill Dash event was the ‘Everyone up the Hill race’.
 The rules were simple, run once up the entire length of Galley Hill and the first person over the line would win.
 A large crowd had gathered at the bottom of the hill for this race and to my surprise, in amongst that crowd I could see my dad.
-He had swapped his slippers for his running shoes.
+He had swapped his slippers for his Nike Training shoes.
 He’s in his late sixties and I can’t remember the last time I ever see him run anywhere, thankfully St John’s Ambulance were in attendance should anybody get a little too puffed out!
-Seeing as I was there to take photographs I couldn’t really join in myself, however, as I had started taking pictures at the bottom of the hill I inevitably ended up having to run up the path next to the hill (which is quite a bit steeper than the road), so that I could capture people crossing the line at the end.
+Seeing as I was there to take photographs I couldn’t really join in myself, however, as I had started taking pictures at the bottom of the hill I inevitably ended up having to run up the path next to the hill (which near the top is considerably steeper than the road), so that I could capture people crossing the line at the end.
 Unsurprisingly, running up a hill and taking photographs meant that a lot of the shots were a bit blurry.
 Still, it was all good fun.
 Looking through those photographs I can see that my dad was not far behind my 16 year old son when crossing the finish line.
 There’s life in the old dog yet.

 At 2pm there was also planned to be a fairly short, 45-minute Heritage Walk through the estate led by myself and Colin Howey, one of the founding members of the popular historical ‘Magdalen Walks’.
 Our walk was to begin from the green at the top of Galley Hill and end at the parade of shops on Drayton Road where their was a pop-up shop dedicated to Mile Cross memories, including a selection of old photographs of the estate on display, meant to inspire conversation amongst any of the Mile Cross Residents who ventured in, or peered through the window photo display.

 I have to admit that I was secretly hoping for rain so that I didn’t have to deal with a large crowd, but that wasn’t to be.
 The sun held out and somebody counted 40 people stood on the green, including myself and Colin and to say I was a little nervous is an understatement.
 Colin opened the historical walk and talk with a detailed analysis of the origins of council housing in the early 20th and in doing so knocked out the entire first page of my own opening piece (I had a handful of notes prepared to help get me through), meaning that I had to quickly re-arrange the structure what I was going to open my speech with.
 This wasn’t helped by the 38 seemingly-impassive faces were looking back at me as I floundered on the hill.
 That said, once we got going I soon found my flow and we covered a lot of ground, both figuratively and physically; covering subjects as “What is Mile Cross?”, the styles of housing, the missing concrete houses, the housing crisis, the yards, the first school on the estate, the first residents on to the estate, Arthur Prentice (Fungi) and the 1960’s extension, Civic Gardens, Suckling Avenue and the grand entrance to the estate, the ‘Lassie Come Home’ crash-site, The Lane and it’s view of the City’s second Cathedral and much more… The 45 minute walk ended up going on for about an hour and a half in total.
-The feedback at the end was that the participants being led around the estate by myself and Colin thoroughly enjoyed the tour.
+The feedback received at the end was that the participants being led around the estate by myself and Colin thoroughly enjoyed their tour.
+Good.
 Maybe it’s something I can work on and do again in the future, if there’s enough interest.

 I’ll end this short (recycled) piece with a large selection of photos taken on the day: